PHANTOM 4 RTK SE

-The Phantom 4 RTK collects altitude relative to sea level and altitude relative to your takeoff point.
+The Phantom 4 RTK SE collects altitude relative to sea level and altitude relative to your take-off point.
 The altitude with respect to sea level can be used for mapping, while the relative altitude can be found in the XMP file.

-How can I capture a time-lapse photo with the Phantom 4 RTK?
+How do I capture a video still image with the Phantom 4 RTK SE?

 Oblique images can be captured by flying in photogrammetric mode in the GS RTK application.
 In photogrammetric mode, you can adjust the stabilizer angle from -90° to -45° in Camera Settings according to your flight plan.
 Only one stabilization angle can be set at a time, so if you want to capture the same location from several angles you will have to plan the same mission with different camera angles.

-Can I create a 3D model or point cloud with third-party software from photos taken with the Phantom 4 RTK?
+Can I create a 3D model or point cloud using third-party software with photos taken with the Phantom 4 RTK SE?
 If so, how accurate is the model created?

-Orthoimages created with images captured by the Phantom 4 RTK with specific reconstruction software have shown an absolute accuracy of approximately 5 cm, when the accuracy required for aerial triangulation at 1:500 scale is less than 30 cm.
-This means that the accuracy of the Phantom 4 RTK meets the requirements for aerial mapping at 1:500 scale.
+Orthoimages created from images captured by the Phantom 4 RTK SE with dedicated reconstruction software have shown an absolute accuracy of approximately 5 cm, when the accuracy required for aerial triangulation at a scale of 1:500 is less than 30 cm.
+Esto significa que la precisión del Phantom 4 RTK cumple los requisitos para la cartografía aérea a escala 1:500.

-Is the Phantom 4 RTK compatible with third-party base stations?
+Is the Phantom 4 RTK SE compatible with third-party base stations?

-If inaccuracies in elevation information occur when collecting orthoimages with the Phantom 4 RTK, what could be the cause?
+If inaccuracies in elevation information occur when collecting orthoimages with the Phantom 4 RTK SE, what could be the cause?